Dichotmy/Coursera-Projects/README.md

 Throughout these projects, I have demonstrated proficiency in:

 - **Python Programming:** Utilizing libraries like Pandas, Numpy, Matplotlib, Seaborn, and more.
+- **SQL Queries and Analysis:** Writing complex SQL queries to extract insights from relational databases.
 - **Data Cleaning:** Handling missing values, dealing with inconsistent data, and preparing datasets for analysis.
 - **Data Analysis:** Performing exploratory data analysis (EDA) to uncover insights and patterns.
 - **Data Visualization:** Creating visualizations to communicate findings effectively.